 In addition to committing genocide against the Jews, the Nazis committed genocide against the Sinti and Roma.
 Join us on August 2nd, the day of remembrance of the Roma Genocide to discover testimonies of survivors and remember the victims.

 August 2 is an important date for the commemoration of the Roma Genocide.
 “On the night of 2 to 3 August 1944, the Germans liquidated the so-called ‘Gypsy family camp’ (Zigeunerfamilienlager) of Auschwitz II-Birkenau.
 Nearly 3,000 children, women and men of the last Roma prisoners were murdered in the gas chambers.”
 (Auschwitz-Birkenau)

-The commemoration will honour testimonies of Roma Genocide survivors, such as Alfreda Markowska, who saved approximately fifty Jewish and Roma children during World War II.
-(Rromani Resistance) Photo: Chad Evans Wyatt, pour RomaRising et Jedni z Wielu
+The commemoration will include the reading of testimonies of Roma Genocide survivors, such as Alfreda Markowska, who saved approximately fifty Jewish and Roma children during World War II.
+(Rromani Resistance) (Photo: Chad Evans Wyatt, pour RomaRising et Jedni z Wielu)